Priyanshu2746/Finding-volume-and-area-of-a-shape/README.md

 This is a Java program that calculates the area and volume of various shapes.
 The program is menu-driven, and the user can choose which shape to calculate the area and volume for.

 Shape Classes
-The program has the following shape classes:
+The program has the following shape class

 Cir
 Rectangle